Sessions and FAQ

 Q. How much do you charge?

-Methods of Payment: I accept cash, cheque or paypal.
+Methods of Payment: I accept cash, cheque, bank transfer or paypal.

 How do I book an appointment?